Mayooonaiselol/Swaydots/README.md

 Change qutebrowser/config.py ,lines 155 and 159 for your location of the startpage.

-# Some Common Issues (and fixes) you might encounter after installing sway...

 ## GTK Issue

 I encounter a gtk problem everytime in which the theme does not change from lxappearance.